iScsc/wiresmash/README.md

 cmake --build ./build/
 ```

 to build the executable.
-You will find the build executable in the bin folder.
+You will find the build executable in the `./bin` folder.